Housekeeper’s failed appeal provides final warning reassurance

-The Employment Appeal Tribunal has provided reassurance to employers that dismissing for further misconduct will usually be fair, where there is a…
+The EAT has provided reassurance to employers that dismissing for further misconduct will usually be fair, where there is a current final warning.

 The Employment Appeal Tribunal has provided reassurance to employers that dismissing for further misconduct will usually be fair, where there is a current final warning.
 In Trye v UKME the EAT has upheld a Tribunal’s finding that the dismissal of a housekeeper was fair, even though the final misconduct was not itself serious.

 The facts of this case read rather like a modern-day Downton Abbey.
 Ms Trye was a housekeeper in a London property.
 The company who employed her ran 200 premises with over 400 permanent staff (and many more seasonal employees) for a prominent family who liked to visit their various properties in the UK during the summer months.
 She was given a final written warning for failing to follow instructions/procedures and acting in a way which brought the company into disrepute, after attending at the property contrary to instructions when residents were present.
 Almost a year later, and after an initial period of certificated sickness absence, Ms Trye was absent for four days without a medical certificate and without following the correct procedure for reporting absence.
 She was dismissed for this even though it was not very serious in itself, because she had the final written warning.
 The Employment Tribunal held this dismissal was not unfair, and the EAT have confirmed they were able to do so.